I Can Only Go So Long

 (Tip: The child’s plate is huge, and our server let me order the very same thing.
 I subbed broccolini for the fries.
 Therefore, deciding whether to have dessert was a total no-brainer.)

-Even a theme-loving Grammy like me knows that you can’t feed a kid seafood every day for a week just because you don’t want to veer off-course, but I did think we could go one more round of something from the sea.
+Even a theme-loving Grammy like me knows that you can’t feed a kid seafood every day for a week just because you don’t want to veer off-course of the theme, but I did think we could go one more round of something from the sea.

 So, hey, I said to that granddaughter of mine: Have you ever, ever, ever in your long-legged life had a luscious bowl of clam chowder?
 Nope, said she.